Sep 2, 2022

 Few tools are more powerful in a digital PR campaign than social media.
 Through social media, you can connect with customers and influencers, study the strategy of your competitors and continually engage in conversations about your niche.

-As you continue to write and publish additional quality content, continue to promote it on social media channels and encourage others to share and promote it as well.
+As you continue to write and publish additional quality content, continue to promote it on the best social media channels and encourage others to share and promote it as well.
 Offer value and information that is worth sharing and worth discussing.

 Keep in mind that social media gives you the opportunity to converse and communicate with your target audience in a way that never could have been done using traditional PR.
 On this platform, you have the opportunity to earn the attention of your target audience, to influence and subtly persuade rather than trying to be continually selling.
 Most of all, it gives you an opportunity to listen to their wants and needs, to learn what information, products or services they haven’t been able to find up to now.